Poplar-hills/Games-in-rxjs/README.md

 # Games-in-rxjs
 Simple games that:
-- implemented with RxJS5, Ramda and Canvas
+- implemented with RxJS 5, Ramda and Canvas
-- tested with Ava
+- tested with AVA
 - build with Browserify